datanav/docs/technical/tripletex-tripletex.rst

 Tripletex Supplier to Tripletex Customer
 ----------------------------------------
-Every Tripletex Supplier will be synchronized with a Tripletex Customer.

-If a matching Tripletex Customer already exists, the Tripletex Supplier will be merged with the existing one.
-If no matching Tripletex Customer is found, a new Tripletex Customer will be created.
+Before any synchronization can take place, a link between a Tripletex Supplier and a Tripletex Customer must be established.

 A Tripletex Supplier will merge with a Tripletex Customer if one of the following property combinations match: